 This converted Victorian Mill needed to replace windows from another supplier which had been fitted during the original 2000 refurbishment and had proved to have poor performance.
 Local conservation requirements meant that a matched design was needed to replicate the original arched top style, with elegant and slimmer sections and vents that were invisible.
 Improved acoustic performance was desirable for residents in this busy location with shops and a sports club in close vicinity.

-George Barnsdale and Sons manufactured arched top, high performance flush casement windows.
+George Barnsdale and Sons manufactured arched top, high performance flush casement windows for Houldsworth Mill.
 Direct glazed panels were required to give slender timber profiles which tend to be fragile, so Accoya beads were employed to give a more stable and long term performance.
 For opening sashes, the tried and tested internal beading system from Barnsdales gave a high performance fully ventilated system.
 Vents were specially hidden in transoms to satisfy the conservation aesthetic.

-Slender timber sections give an elegant appearance.
+Slender timber sections give an elegant appearance at Houldsworth Mill.
 Long term durable product with excellent proven weather performance replace poorly designed failing products.
 Long lasting Sikkens factory applied paint finishes.
 Excellent acoustic properties developed from comprehensive acoustic testing.